“Good food is all the sweeter, when shared with friends.”

 MAHATAO & SABTANG LIGHTHOUSE, BATANES

 Not until I felt the contentment and bravely I will say: “I’ve seen enough.
 I can rest now.”
 If such can answer my questions, I also do not know.
 It’s as if in one of them?
 I will find the answer to my questions.
-Or getting deeper, I will find out who was my man form another lifetime.
+Or getting deeper, I will find out who was my man from another lifetime.
 Who I was?
 What was I am capable of doing?
 And I guess the answers will lead me inside the arms of the man I will call mine in this lifetime.

 Huge possibility that it will give me peace.
-Writing this in my work area, with only the sound of my keyboard accompanying me, a dog whimpering from time to time under my chair, a cat in quiet slumber on the couch behind me and the sound of silence (its half past 2:00 am) I just can’t help but smile dreaming while still awake of my next encounter or where would it be… (–,)
+Writing this in my work area, with only the sound of my keyboard accompanying me, a dog whimpering from time to time under my chair, a cat in quiet slumber on the couch behind me and the sound of silence (its half past 2:00 am) I just can’t help but smile and dream while still awake of my next encounter or where would it be… (–,)

 In my dreams, I listed these: